-Emily has also served in a number of leadership roles, including for Entrepreneurship Funders Network, The Fund for Our Economic Future, Jobs for Ohio’s Graduates, Economic & Community Development Institute, United Way of Summit County, and The Barker Center for Economic Education.
-Prior to entering philanthropy, Emily created and coordinated B2B marketing campaigns for more than 600 franchise owners across the United States and Canada.
-Emily has a master’s degree in Human Development from Kent State University.
+Emily has also held leadership and advisory roles with organizations including the Entrepreneurship Funders Network, McGregor Foundation, Fund for Our Economic Future, Jobs for Ohio’s Graduates, the Economic & Community Development Institute, United Way of Summit County, and the Barker Center for Economic Education.
+Before entering philanthropy, she led national B2B marketing campaigns supporting more than 600 franchise owners across the United States and Canada.
+She holds a master’s degree in human development from Kent State University.

 First entrepreneurial venture: Her high school entrepreneurship class sold glow sticks at football games and Nordonia Knight mousepads throughout the district.
 They doubled their stockholders’ investments and donated to local children’s hospitals.